 Each piece of media may have a unique identifier.
 The Serial Numbers do not have to be unique across different Content IDs, although they may.
-The Serial Numbers also may have a self-checking property such that they cannot be easily forged.
-If the media is an optical disc, it might be recorded in the Burst Cutting Area to enable licensed replicators to record unique values for each disc.
+If the media is an optical disc, it might be recorded in the Burst Cutting Area to enable Licensed Replicators to record unique values for each disc.